dmatis/fundamental-styles/docs/pages/layouts/layout-grid.md

 ##  Layout Grid with nesting
 Add an extra `fd-row` class when using more than one row or nesting.
+If it is not the first child it will add a gutter between that and the top row.
 {% capture layout-grid-multi-level %}
     <div class="fd-container">
         <div class="fd-row">